montasim/client-parser/README.md

 </div>
 <!-- repository summary badges end -->

-The [client-parser](https://www.npmjs.com/package/client-parser) is a lightweight and comprehensive utility providing standardized MIME types for applications.
-It simplifies the handling of file format identification by offering predefined constants, ensuring clarity and consistency in file processing and serving.
+The [client-parser](https://www.npmjs.com/package/client-parser) is a utility to detect detailed device information from the browser's User Agent string.

 ## Table of Contents